qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/supported_data.rst

 #. :file:`.dbf` file containing the attributes in dBase format
 #. :file:`.shx` index file

-Shapefile also can include a file with a :file:`.prj` suffix, which contains the projection information.
+An ESRI Shapefile format dataset can also include a file with a :file:`.prj` suffix, which contains the projection information.
 While it is very useful to have a projection file, it is not mandatory.
 A shapefile dataset can contain additional files.
 For further details, see the ESRI technical specification at